googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 [Issues](https://github.com/google/fonts/issues) in the `google/fonts` repository are used to define the Google Fonts production pipeline for team members, collaborating designers, and for users to report bugs or suggest new submission ideas.

 For the project manager and the onboarder, the bridge between what happens upstream and what is reported downstream is made through the issues.
-In order to track the project appropriately, the issue must contain a certain number of informations, and for that we use the github API extensively.
+In order to track the project appropriately, the issue must contain a certain number of information, and for that, we use the GitHub API extensively.

 <figure>
 <img src="./images/onboarder-workflow/issue.png" style="width:2568px" alt="What do you see when looking into an issue from google/fonts issue tracker." />